Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ### Queries on Annotations

-If annotations have been diligently added to `Files`, they can be used to discover files of interest from `File View` syn123456.
+If annotations have been added to `Files`, they can be used to discover files of interest from `File View` syn123456.
 For example, you can identify all `Files` annotated as `bam` files (`fileFormat = bam`) with the following query:

 ```